fouille/acw02_esphome/README.md

 - [Build on Windows (native)](docs/install_from_windows_directly.md)
 - [Build on Windows with Docker](docs/install_from_docker_win.md)
-- Build with ESPHome Builder with Home Assistant add-on:
+- Build with ESPHome Builder (2025.7.5 minimum) with Home Assistant add-on:
   Use the files in the [`HA-esphome-builder`](HA-esphome-builder) folder with the Home Assistant ESPHome add-on:
   - [`ha-esphome-builder-acw02-fr.yaml`](HA-esphome-builder/ha-esphome-builder-acw02-fr.yaml) – version française
   - [`ha-esphome-builder-acw02-en.yaml`](HA-esphome-builder/ha-esphome-builder-acw02-en.yaml) – English version